 As for what equipment to bring: suitable footwear, such as walking boots or walking shoes, something to keep you dry if it rains and something to keep you warm when it is cold.

 Most of our longer walks include a pub or café stop at lunchtime, usually averaging around 75 minutes.
 Table places inside are limited, although it may be possible to make a reservation in advance via the walk leader.
 Such requests should only be made if you are certain of attending.
 Otherwise, we always recommend bringing a packed lunch as an alternative.
 Some walks are picnic only and this is stated in the walk description.
+It is important that members do not to consume their own picnic lunches in pub gardens unless the landlord has granted permission.

 With the exception of Registered Assistance dogs (eg guide dogs), dogs will only be welcome on walks with the express permission of the individual walk leader, whose decision is final.
 To avoid any confusion, walkers bringing dogs must always check beforehand with the walk leader, unless a particular walk is already listed in the walks programme as being 'dog friendly'.
 These walks can easily be identified by checking the filter under the 'suitability' tab.
 All dogs should be closely controlled, kept on a lead where appropriate, and should not alarm other walkers.